cisagov/Malcolm/README.md

 * `scripts` - control scripts for starting, stopping, restarting, etc. Malcolm
 * `sensor-iso` - code and configuration for building a [Hedgehog Linux](#Hedgehog) ISO
 * `shared` - miscellaneous code used by various Malcolm components
+* `suricata` - code and configuration for the `suricata` container which handles PCAP processing using Suricata
 * `suricata-logs` - an initially empty directory for Suricata logs to be uploaded, processed, and stored
 * `zeek` - code and configuration for the `zeek` container which handles PCAP processing using Zeek
 * `zeek-logs` - an initially empty directory for Zeek logs to be uploaded, processed, and stored